-- shares of Primero Mining Corp. ("Primero") comprised of the following transactions: - and outstanding shares of Primero (the "Arrangement"); - First Majestic has entered into an agreement with Wheaton Precious Metals Corp. ("WPM") to restructure common shares of First Majestic, with an approximate fair value of \$147.4 million at the time of the Dimas with ongoing payments of \$600 per gold equivalent ounce delivered under the agreement. - Holders of Primero's \$75 million 2020 convertible debentures (the "Debentures") will be asked to approve an indenture. - Primero shareholders will vote on the acquisition on March 13, 2018.
+- a.
+On January 12, 2018, the Company entered into a definitive agreement to acquire all of the issued and outstanding shares of Primero Mining Corp. ("Primero") comprised of the following transactions: - First Majestic to issue approximately 6,418,774 common shares of the Company, with an approximate fair value of \$45.2 million at the time of the announcement, to shareholders of Primero in exchange for all of the issued and outstanding shares of Primero (the "Arrangement"); - First Majestic has entered into an agreement with Wheaton Precious Metals Corp. ("WPM") to restructure its streaming agreement at Primero's San Dimas silver-gold mine ("San Dimas") in exchange for 20,914,590 common shares of First Majestic, with an approximate fair value of \$147.4 million at the time of the announcement.
+The new stream arrangement will be based on 25% of the gold equivalent production at San Dimas with ongoing payments of \$600 per gold equivalent ounce delivered under the agreement. - Holders of Primero's \$75 million 2020 convertible debentures (the "Debentures") will be asked to approve an amendment to accelerate the maturity date of the Debentures to the next business day following the effective date of the Arrangement and the Debentures will then be paid in full in accordance with the terms of the indenture. - Primero shareholders will vote on the acquisition on March 13, 2018.